Boellis/prehab/README.md

   - Remove target folder `prehab/java_backend_migration/target`
   - Remove alembic folder `prehab/alembic` and alembic.ini from root `prehab/alembic.ini`
   - Remove test.db from root `prehab/test.db`
+2. The functionality to save and favorite an exercise from firebase isn't built in yet, but you can save/favorite exercises stored locally via SQLite.

 ## Setting up the Frontend from Scratch <b>(Not Required for Testing the At Home Assessment)<b>
 1. Open a terminal in your root directory and run the following commands to create a new Vite project: